ApprenticeAI/frapy/docs/intro/tutorial.rst

 .. _intro-tutorial:

 ===============
-Scrapy Tutorial
+Frapy Tutorial
 ===============

-In this tutorial, we'll assume that Scrapy is already installed on your system.
+In this tutorial, we'll assume that Frapy is already installed on your system.
 If that's not the case, see :ref:`intro-install`.

 We are going to scrape `quotes.toscrape.com <https://quotes.toscrape.com/>`_, a website